Canoe-Finance/Solana-Gaming-DeFi-SDK/README.md

 ## Background

-Canoe is building a mobile-first SDK on solana hackathon, powered by Unity to both offer its DEX services, as well as assist developers to either create or bridge over to Web 3.0.
+Canoe is building a mobile-first SDK on solana, powered by Unity to both offer its DEX services, as well as assist developers to either create or bridge over to Web 3.0.

 ![Mobile-First Gaming DeFi SDK](https://user-images.githubusercontent.com/35088567/184520426-b8168c04-a71a-4aea-9850-384c81126f57.png)